OtabekAz/qa5-project/_DOCS/user/roles_permissions.md

 ### 4. Teacher:
         (have rights: [auth, get all users, get all groups,  lecture (create, update, get), homework(get, create, update), get all diary, quiz(get, create, update, answer)  ]:
+ The role **‘teacher’** can get  all users  in Courses, Groups and their  progress.
+ Also, **‘teacher’** can see all Daily reports in Dairy.
+  This role can get, create, update Lectures, Homeworks and Quizzes.
+ * Auth
+ * Get all users
+ * Courses: get all courses
+ * Groups: get all groups
+ * Lecture: create, update, get
+ * Homework: create, update, get
+ * Diary: get all
+ * Quiz: create, update, get, answer

 ### 5. Quiz:
 Any user assigned with the role **‘quiz’** can access, edit,